 This course involves the evaluation of theoretical and practical experiences for the preparation of an experiential learning portfolio.
-It is a presentation of evidence and support documentation related to occupational and personal skills acquired in the student's life to petition their evaluation for academic credit.
+It is a presentation of

-FINA 101-O Principles in Finance
+FINA 101-O Principles in Finance Credits - 3

 Introduction to financial planning, including business financial management, taxes, risk management and investments, among others related terms that affect the procedures and the decision making of an organization.